Policy & Research

 The main aim of our work is to inform practitioners.
 Both the content and the way we present our work is focused on supporting practitioners in a way that allows them to ask the right kinds of questions and to make well-informed decisions.
 We need to develop:

-- Careful synthesising: We synthesize complex academic debates and carefully select the most relevant academic concepts and theoretical approaches.
+- Careful synthesising: We synthesise complex academic debates and carefully select the most relevant academic concepts and theoretical approaches.

 - Collaborating and co-creating: We make sure our research is informed by the experience of practitioners and builds on in-depth dialogues with those at the forefront of diplomatic practice.